-My grandson's father's parents are claiming neglect against my daughter and their son DCFS is involved & I am trying to collect evidence to prove that they have lied and manipulated my daughter & DCFS into not only investigating the accusations but not notifying my daughter or myself until the...
+My grandson's father's parents are claiming neglect against my daughter and their son DCFS is involved & I am trying to collect evidence to prove that they have lied and manipulated my daughter & DCFS into not only investigating the accusations but not notifying my daughter or...
 Read more »

 As long as you are the owner of the property, even if you don't live in property, it can be used as collateral.
 This is done frequently.
 However, if you don't own the property and you use it as collateral, this would be considered fraud.

 To best answer your question, I would need more information.
 For example, are you just transferring your corporate bank account to another bank.
 A corporation has its own unique EIN number with the IRS.
 This number identifies the corporation.
 Just because the corporation changes bank accounts,...Read more »